-COPING WITH MENOPAUSE:
+COPING WITH MENOPAUSE and PERIMENOPAUSE

-Not all WOMEN experiences menopause in the same way.
-For some, menopause can bring on an array of uncomfortable symptoms.
+Not all women experience menopause the same way.
+For some, menopause can bring many distressing symptoms.
 Others may experience few if any discomforts.
-This information has been prepared to help you manage the most common changes associated with the midlife transition.
+This information can help you manage your perimenopause and menopause symptoms and health.

-Relieving Hot Flashes/Night Sweats
+Hot Flashes/Night Sweats

-- Identify and avoid your hot flash triggers.
+- Identify and try to avoid your hot flash triggers.
 Common triggers include stress, caffeine, alcohol, spicy foods, tight clothing, heat, and cigarette smoke.
-Anxiety can trigger hot flashes and hot flashes can trigger anxiety. - Keep the bedroom cool.
+Anxiety can trigger hot flashes and hot flashes can trigger anxiety.
+Hot flashes can cause heart palpitations which can lead to anxiety, which can make hot flashes worse.
+Not fair! - Keep the bedroom cool.
 Use fans during the day.
-Wear light layers of clothes with natural fibers. - Exercise daily.
+Wear light layers of clothes with natural fibers to allow you to cool off readily. - Exercise daily.
 Walking, hiking, swimming, dancing, yoga, and bicycling (with a helmet!) are good choices.
-Try not to exercise too close to bedtime, this can make it harder, not easier, to get a good night's sleep. - Add soy protein, from food (tofu, soy milk, soybeans), not supplements, to your daily diet in place of animal protein. - Despite heavy sales, marketing and promises, Estroven, Promensil, isoflavone and a myriad of other soy-enriched tablets have not been shown to help menopausal symptoms any better than placebo (sugar pills). - Black cohosh (Remifemin and a host of other menopause supplements) can be used (cautiously) for hot flashes.
-This was approved by German Commission E for only six months of use.
+Try not to exercise too close to bedtime, this can make it harder, not easier, to get a good night's sleep. - Add soy protein, from food (tofu, soy milk, soybeans), not supplements, to your daily diet in place of animal protein. - Despite heavy sales, marketing and promises, Estroven, Promensil, isoflavone and a myriad of other soy-enriched tablets have not been shown to help menopausal symptoms better than placebo (sugar pills). - Black cohosh (Remifemin and a host of other menopause supplements) are often used for hot flashes.
 There have been reports of liver toxicity with black cohosh use.
-Also, avoid kava kava, valerian root, and beware that most herbal products are not regulated in the U.S. and some have been associated with liver toxicity. - Antidepressants like Paxil (paroxetine, also sold under the FDA name Brisdelle), Effexor (venlafaxine), and Pristiq (desvenlafaxine) can help reduce hot flashes.
+Avoid kava kava and valerian root.
+Beware that most herbal products are not regulated in the U.S. and some (turmeric!) have been associated with liver toxicity. - Antidepressants like Paxil (paroxetine, also sold under the FDA name Brisdelle), Effexor (venlafaxine), and Pristiq (desvenlafaxine) can help reduce hot flashes.
 So can Neurontin (gabapentin).
-All have risks and benefits. - Hormone therapy (HT) is the most effective treatment for hot flashes and is FDAapproved for the management of menopausal symptoms.
-Any form of hormones, including 'bioidentical' hormones, have risks as well as benefits.
+All have risks and benefits. - Hormone therapy (HT) is the most effective treatment for hot flashes and is FDA-approved for the management of menopausal symptoms.
+Any form of hormones, including 'bioidentical' hormones, has risks as well as benefits.
 This is why these medications require a prescription from a physician or other licensed medical care provider.
+Bio-identical and compounded hormones are still hormones and are not any safer than FDA-approved versions. - A consultation regarding pros and cons of hormone therapy can be scheduled with a Fair Oaks Women's Health Ob/Gyn doctor.
+Please call the office.
+(626) 304-2626.